Graduate Student Orientation

 - All students and visitors are required to have a parking permit at all times.
 The cost of an annual permit is $50.

-- You may register for a permit on the phone, online, or in person.
+- You may register for a permit on the phone, online at the Parking and Transportation website, or in person.

 - Parking citations will be issued for infractions of parking policies or for failure to secure a permit.
 Unpaid citations will result in a hold on student records, which restricts your ability to register for classes, order transcripts, or graduate.